 - Limit salt and sodium intake.

-If you are ready to start making changes to your diet and lifestyle, get a copy of the free download, The Fertility Godmother’s Ultimate Guide to the Fertility Diet—for a complete breakdown of the Fertility Diet!
+If you are ready to get started in making changes to your diet and lifestyle so you can get pregnant and have a healthy baby, check out my free download, The Fertility Godmother’s Guide to The Ultimate Fertility Diet—a complete breakdown of the Fertility Diet!